Vizhier Mooney, President and Chair of Development

-CEO and Founder of Breakthrough Marketing Technology, and Board of Directors Member of the Hunter College High School Alumni Association and Head of the HCHS Alumni Diversity Committee.
+CEO and Founder of Breakthrough Marketing Technology, and past Board of Directors Member of the Hunter College High School Alumni Association and Head of the HCHS Alumni Diversity Committee.
 In addition, currently teaches as an Adjunct Professor at NYU.

-Akil was founding partner and CEO for Bell Curves, a test preparation company where he worked extensively to building community partnerships and programs.
+Akil was founding partner and CEO for Bell Curves, a test preparation company where he worked extensively to build community partnerships and programs.
 Akil has worked in educational access, supplemental education, and test preparation for almost 30 years, specifically focusing on working with low-income students and non-profit organizations.

 Adjunct Professor of Law at Fordham Law School who has served as a staff attorney at the Second Circuit Court of Appeals and at the United States District Court for the Southern District of New York.
 Formerly a law clerk to federal judges in both the Southern and Eastern Districts of New York, a commercial litigator in New York and Boston, and a graduate of Hunter College Elementary School and Hunter College High School.

 Fred is currently Deputy Director of District and School Partnerships at New Classrooms.
 He has dedicated his career to helping families gain access to transformational educational opportunities.
 As Director of Partner Affairs for PASSNYC, Fred developed partnerships to increase the number of Black and Latinx students taking the SHSAT.
 As Director of Admissions for Prep for Prep, he oversaw the selection process for the leadership program.
 Fred also assisted NYC Outward Bound’s effort to build a network of inner city Public Schools.
-He holds a JD from NYU, worked five years at Stroock & Stroock & Lavan.
+He holds a JD from NYU and worked five years at Stroock & Stroock & Lavan.
 A NYC native from East Flatbush, Fred attended HCHS.

 Principal of Financial Development Agency, Inc., a fundraising consulting firm based in Amherst, MA.
 He’s helped dozens of non-profits with strategic development, planning and financing.
 Matt is a Hunter College High School graduate with degrees from Oberlin College and University of California.